 History of the Cherry

-But first, a little history.
 Cherries have been cultivated for thousands of years and probably originated in the area around the Black Sea.
 Greeks and Romans used them extensively and they soon spread throughout Europe and China.

 Early colonists brought cherries to America in the 1600s.
 Today, over 650 million pounds of cherries are produced commercially in the United States, according to Washington State University.
 Sweet cherries are preferred for fresh eating, while sour cherries are used for baked goods.
 Most of the sour cherries grown in the United States come from Michigan.
 Oregon and Washington are the largest producers of sweet cherries.

-In botanical terms, berries are actually a type of fruit — they are classified as a subset of ‘simple fleshy fruits.’
-A berry is defined as a fruit in which the entire pericarp is fleshy, with one or many seeds.
-This means that the fruit has no core, and is completely edible.
-Cherries lack a core and the entire fruit is fleshy, but it has a pit in the center, so it isn’t completely edible.
-Therefore it does not meet the definition of berry.
+In botanical terms, berries are a type of fruit — classified as a subset of “simple fleshy fruits.”
+A berry is defined as a fruit in which the entire pericarp (the wall surrounding the seed) is fleshy, with one or many seeds embedded throughout.
+The fruit has no core, no hard pit, and is completely edible.

 Cherry Love